Abstract Submissions

 3. Undergraduate Students

-1. Must be enrolled in an approved undergraduate program in the field of laboratory medicine, with a genetic topic of focus at the time of abstract submission
+2. AGT Members: Must be a current AGT Student Member and at the time the research was conducted, must have been enrolled in an approved program in the field of laboratory medicine, with a genetic topic of focus.

 Abstracts are evaluated based on their content and categorized into the following content areas.
 No literature reviews will be accepted.
 Professional and Graduate Student submitters will be asked to identify their submissions as one of the following three categories: